-To meet the growing demand for earthworks of linear projects such as roads and railways, the Bruckner Diagram starts to become unviable, when more accurate surveys are made.
+To meet the growing demand for earthmoving projects for linear works, such as highways and railways, the Bruckner diagram begins to become impractical, given that surveying more polls are executed.

-For example, in railroad design, surveys are performed on slopes and the platform in order to determine the CBR or ISC, liquidity limits, plasticizers, expanding, homogenizing factor, etc.
+For example, in a railroad project, surveys are carried out on the slopes and on the platform in order to determine the CBR, or ISC (California Support Index), as well as the limits of liquidity, plasticity, expansion, homogenization factor, etc.

-So, the materials are classified by its CBR and Expansion.
-In the proposed scenario above, the factor of homogenization may be different for materials from slopes of cuts or cuts in the subgrade.
+As such, material offerings are rated primarily by their CBR and expansion.
+In the scenario proposed above, the homogenization factor may be different for materials coming from slopes or cuts in the platform.

-The demands of materials within the project will also be required requirements.
-For example, in the design of the rail superstructure, define a ballast and subballast with fixed characteristics.
-As the subgrade may have desirable characteristics or not, is adopted strengthening the subgrade, which is calculated with enough height to deliver the subgrade allowable loads to the ground.
+The demands of materials within the project also have requirements of characteristics.
+For example, the sizing of the railway superstructure usually arbitrates a ballast height and sublast with characteristics fixed.
+As the subbase can have desirable characteristics or not, it adopts reinforcement of the subject, which is calculated with sufficient height to deliver to the subgrade permissible loads to the ground.

-Thinking of these difficulties, the program DDM, comes as an option for solving this problem.
+Thinking about these difficulties, the DDM program comes as an option to solve this problem.